jaraco/jaraco.github.io/_posts/2019-10-03-tiny-hack-extracting-small-file-from-a-large-zip.md

 ---
 layout: post
-title: Tiny Hack: Extracting Small File from a Large Zip File in the Cloud
+title: Tiny Hack—Extracting Small File from a Large Zip File in the Cloud
 tags: english, grammar
 ---